-Today I want to tackle a rather controversial subject.
+Today I want to tackle a rather controversial topic.
 Except “want” is really not the right word.
 I’d love to run as far away from this one as possible.
-But I keep being asked about sex toys, and so I thought it was necessary.
+But I keep being asked about sex toys, and so I thought it was necessary to address whether they have any place in Christian sex.

 I want to make it clear from the outset, though, that I am giving my opinion.
 I do not claim to speak for God.
 When I was researching The Good Girl’s Guide to Great Sex, I had to think about this and give my opinion in the book, and I did.
 So what I have to say has been the conclusion that I have come to after speaking at marriage conferences, reading, and praying.

 And sex works best when all three are involved!
 That doesn’t mean that every time you make love the earth has to move, but the sum total of your sex life should connect you not just physically, but spiritually as well.
 You should feel connected when you make love.